CVHub520/X-AnyLabeling/README.md

 ## 🥳 What's New

+- Add shape visibility control in Label Manager for showing/hiding labels on canvas (#1172)
 - Add multi-label classification mode to Image Classifier
 - Bump version to [3.2.6](https://github.com/CVHub520/X-AnyLabeling/releases/tag/v3.2.6)
 - Add support for using backspace key to delete the last vertex when creating polygon and line shapes (#1151)